How to Change a Flat Tire on a Car—Step by Step

-Where do you find the equipment to change a flat tire?
+Where do you find the equipment?
 These items should be kept in your car at all times.
 The wheel brace (the L or X-shaped tool that has a head shaped like a hexagon), the car jack and the spare tire are all found in the trunk under the padding or carpet (in jeeps sometimes the spare is on the outside of the back door).

 Safety a Necessity